 - food digestion….. and the research is still growing!

 Deficiency in Vitamin D can cause brittle bones and has also been linked to mental health problems such as depression and anxiety, as well as diseases such as cancer, diabetes and multiple sclerosis.

 Potential problems with supplementation

 According to findings discussed in the Sydney Morning Herald (October 2012), Studies looking at the benefits of vitamin D supplementation have been largely inconsistent.
-One British study, in the October issue of The Journal of Clinical Endocrinology & Metabolism, has found vitamin D supplements do not protect against cardiovascular disease, while other recent studies have found too much supplementation could increase inflammation in the body.
+In fact, some recent studies have found too much supplementation could increase inflammation in the body.

 So how do we top up our stores?
 Indulge in the free stuff!

 Australians are spending around $100 million a year on vitamin D testing and the sales of the supplement are soaring.
 According to some reports, Vitamin D supplementation sales are worth more than $150 million a year in Australia alone!
 Not to mention the drive for increased calcium consumption via supplementation.
 Ladies (and Gentlemen) if you’re vitamin D deficient, your ability to absorb that calcium is impaired and it’s possible that those expensive supplements will just pass through your system.
 So what do we do?
 Address your Vitamin D levels via he most perfect, pure and natural form… sunshine!

 How much is too much?